Parchive/par2cmdline/README.md

     par2 create test.mpg.rar.par2 test.mpg.part*.rar

-The filename _test.mpg.rar.par2_ states what you want the par2 files to be called and _test.mpg.part*.rar_ should select all of the RAR files.
+The filename _test.mpg.rar.par2_ states what you want the PAR2 files to be called and _test.mpg.part*.rar_ should select all of the RAR files.

 ##Verifying and repairing

-When using par2 recovery files to verify or repair the data files from which they were created, you only need to specify the filename of one of the par2 files to par2cmdline.
+When using PAR2 recovery files to verify or repair the data files from which they were created, you only need to specify the filename of one of the PAR2 files to par2cmdline:

-e.g.:

     par2 verify test.mpg.par2

 This tells par2cmdline to use the information in _test.mpg.par2_ to verify the data files.

-par2cmdline will automatically search for the other par2 files that were created and use the information they contain to determine the filenames of the original data files and then to verify them.
+par2cmdline will automatically search for the other PAR2 files that were created and use the information they contain to determine the filenames of the original data files and then to verify them.

 If all of the data files are OK, then par2cmdline will report that repair will not be required.